-WHITE FRAGILITY Why It’s So Hard for White People to Talk About Racism
+WHITE FRAGILITY: Why It’s So Hard for White People to Talk About Racism

 White Fragility is a best seller with a surge in interest during this 2020 springtime of protests against racism.
 The concept, white fragility, is now a part of everyday discourse—at least among those who endorse the concept.
-Even if you disagree with most or all of DiAngelo’s ideas, I think it worth reading if you live in, or are part of, the world where white people are, or were, oppressive in their actions toward black people.
+Even if you disagree with most or all of DiAngelo’s ideas, I think it worth reading or listening to if you live in, or are part of, the world where white people are, or were, oppressive in their actions toward black people.

 “Claiming that the past was socially better than the present is also a hallmark of white supremacy.
 Consider any period in the past from the perspective of people of color: 246 years of brutal enslavement; the rape of black women for the pleasure of white men and to produce more enslaved workers; the selling off of black children; the attempted genocide of Indigenous people, Indian removal acts, and reservations; indentured servitude, lynching, and mob violence; sharecropping; Chinese exclusion laws; Japanese American internment; Jim Crow laws of mandatory segregation; black codes; bans on black jury service; bans on voting; imprisoning people for unpaid work; medical sterilization and experimentation; employment discrimination; educational discrimination; inferior schools; biased laws and policing practices; redlining and subprime mortgages; mass incarceration; racist media representations; cultural erasures, attacks, and mockery; and untold and perverted historical accounts, and you can see how a romanticized past is strictly a white construct.
 But it is a powerful construct because it calls out to a deeply internalized sense of superiority and entitlement and the sense that any advancement for people of color is an encroachment on this entitlement.”